THE LYNN SUTTON BRIDGE RAILWAY

 We recommend viewing this page on a desktop pc-laptop or tablet for a better viewing experience.

-Railway mania was starting in Norfolk.
-The Lynn Ely Railway opened in 1846 as part of the Lynn Dereham Railway, and in August 1861, the Lynn Sutton Bridge Railway was authorised by parliament and opened in 1864, along with lines from Wisbech and Bourne connecting at Sutton Bridge.
+Railway mania was beginning in Norfolk.
+The Lynn Ely Railway opened in 1846, and the Lynn Dereham Railway also commenced operations.
+In August 1861, the Lynn Sutton Bridge Railway was authorised by Parliament and opened in 1864, along with lines from Wisbech and Bourne that all connected at Sutton Bridge.
+Historical maps show this railway initially as the Bourne and Lynn Railway.
+The Lynn Sutton Bridge Railway began services from the original wooden station in King’s Lynn.
+This was later replaced by a brick station built by Robert Skipper of Dereham in 1871, which still stands today.

 The government wanted the Lynn Sutton Bridge Company to construct a new rail and road bridge at Sutton Bridge.
-However, the Lynn and Sutton Bridge Railway Act of 1863 modified this, permitting the railway to purchase the existing crossing, built in 1850.
+However, the Lynn and Sutton Bridge Railway Act of 1863 modified this, permitting the railway to purchase the existing crossing, which had been built in 1850.

-Departing from King's Lynn, the Sutton Bridge railway line first utilised the Lynn Ely line and proceeded to the southern edge of the town at Harbour Junction.
-From there, the line diverted towards Sutton Bridge, with the next station being West Lynn.
-However, the single-platform station at West Lynn was short-lived, and little historical information is available about this old station.
+Departing from King's Lynn, the Sutton Bridge railway line initially used the Lynn Ely line before heading to the southern edge of the town at Harbour Junction.
+From there, the line diverged towards Sutton Bridge, with the next station being West Lynn.
+However, the single-platform station at West Lynn was short-lived, and little historical detail is available about this old station.
 I found that it was estimated to have been open from 1866 to 1886.

-The line after West Lynn called at Clenchwarton, Terrington, and Walpole before arriving at Sutton Bridge.
+After West Lynn, the line called at Clenchwarton, Terrington, and Walpole before reaching Sutton Bridge.

 The present bridge, which still stands today, was constructed in 1897 for £80,000.

-The newly built bridge changed the track alignment at the approach to the Sutton Bridge from the east slightly to accommodate the new bridge .
+The newly built bridge altered the track alignment at the approach to the Sutton Bridge from the east to accommodate the new bridge.
 It was originally hoped that the 1850 bridge could be kept for rail use, but it was considered a hazard, so it was demolished.

 In the late 1890s, the Midland and Great Northern Joint Railway was formed